Welcome to Explicit Wealth! A place, where ignited minds come to get inspired!

 From another trip to Asia, she witnessed the SARS outbreak.

-From that point, she came to home incredibly determined to change the World.
+From that point, she came home incredibly determined to change the World.

-The idea was to create a wearable patch, which could continually test the blood of the wearer and admit the right dose of medicine in real-time.
+The idea was to create a wearable patch, which could continually test the wearer’s blood and admit the correct dose of medicine in real-time.